se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Like any other framework/library, Angular has its share of disadvantages.

 1. **Steep Learning curve** - Angular has many topics to learn, starting from basic ones such as directives, modules, decorators, components, services, dependency injection, pipes, templates and most importantly TypeScript.
 The sheer number of new concepts is confusing to newcomers.
-And even after you’ve started, the experience might be a bit rough since you need to keep in mind things like Rx.js subscription management and change detection performance.

 2. **Opiniated Framework** - Angular tells developers how to structure their application.
 While libraries like React allow engineers the freedom to choose any third party library to integrate into their application.